sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

 In order to make use of your `FeatureExtender` class, you will need to update your `NaiveBayesModel` and `NaiveBayesTrainer` implementations (as well as their `Log` versions from Problem 4) to store an additional field of type `FeatureExtender[Feature, Label]`.
 Your trainer requires this field so that it can adjust the features of any training instances that it sees as it counts for the model.
 It also needs the field so that it can give it as an argument to `NaiveBayesModel` during construction.
 The model needs the field so that it can adjust the features of a instance during prediction.

-For command-line use, add an option `--extend` to `NaiveBayes` that takes either `true` or `false` as an argument.
-If `true`, then the `main` method should instantiate your FeatureExtender and pass it to the trainer.
-If `false`, or if the option is not present, you should, instead, instantiate `nlpclass.NoOpFeatureExtender` and pass *it* to the trainer.  `NoOpFeatureExtender` is a `FeatureExtender` implementation that does not change the feature it is given.  (*Note:* For a real implementation you would likely have different feature extenders that could be specified from the command line option, but, for the sake of grading, you will only have one implementaiton available from the `--extend` option).
+For command-line use, add an option `--extend` to `NaiveBayes` that takes either a key indicating a specific FeatureExtender to use, or "none", indicating that no extended features should be used.
+If a key is given, then the `main` method should instantiate the FeatureExtender specific to this key and pass it to the trainer.
+If "none", or if the option is not present, you should, instead, instantiate `nlpclass.NoOpFeatureExtender` and pass *it* to the trainer.  `NoOpFeatureExtender` is a `FeatureExtender` implementation that does not change the feature it is given.
+For this assignment, you will have the key "ppa" point to the `FeatureExtender` you create specifically for the ppa dataset.
 We should be able to run your classifier like this:

-    $ sbt "run-main nlp.a2.NaiveBayes --train ppa/train.txt --test ppa/dev.txt --poslab V --lambda 1.0 --log true --extend true"
+    $ sbt "run-main nlp.a2.NaiveBayes --train ppa/train.txt --test ppa/dev.txt --poslab V --lambda 1.0 --log true --extend ppa"

 To keep your code modular, you may want to create a variety of `FeatureExtender` implementations that each focus on a subset of useful features: one for number features, one for lemma features, one for wordshape feature, etc.  This could be useful during testing when you want to easily try different combinations of features.
 To make it easy to combine these separate implementations, I have created a class `CompositeFeatureExtender` (which is itself a `FeatureExtender`) that will compose separate other `FeatureExtender`s into one `FeatureExtender`: